 One of the most recognizable sounds of MSU comes from the carillon housed in Beaumont Tower, which is located next to the MSU Museum on West Circle Drive.

-The MSU College of Music will present the 17th Annual Muelder Summer Carillon Series, on five consecutive Wednesday recitals beginning July 3 through July 31, at the MSU Beaumont Tower, each beginning at 6:00 p.m., rain or shine.
+The MSU College of Music will present the 23rd Annual Muelder Summer Carillon Series, on FIVE consecutive Wednesday recitals beginning July 3 through July 31, at the MSU Beaumont Tower, each beginning at 6:00 p.m., rain or shine.
+Concerts are free and open to the public.
+Picnics welcome.

 Schedule of performers:

-- Wednesday, July 31: Gijsbert Kok, The Hague, The Netherlands
+- July 10—Gijsbert Kok (carillonneur from The Hague, The Netherlands)

 The Summer Carillon Series was established in 1996 through the generosity of Dr. Milton Muelder whose career spanned more than 40 years at MSU.
 “People enjoy the relaxed atmosphere of an outdoor recital and you can’t get much better than the scenery MSU has to offer,” said MSU Carillonneur Ray McLellan.
 “All are welcome to attend and even bring along a picnic and spread out a blanket while they listen.
 It's a great opportunity for children to come to a recital, too, as they don't have to sit and be quiet all the time.”